dquangucsd/dquangucsd/README.md

 # Hi!

-I am Danny, a currently a second year *Data Science* major at the University of California, San Diego.
+I am Danny, a currently a second year *Computer Science* major at the University of California, San Diego.

 <!--